Parmesan Roasted Potatoes

 1: Start with the naked cubed potatoes.
 I LOVE Yukon Golds, but you can use this method with any potato.
 If you use a Russet, make sure to peel them first.

-3. Put them in the oven for about 20 minutes.
-Take them out and give them a quick toss with some tongs.
-Then stick them back in to the oven and let them work their magic for another 15-20 minutes.
+Step 8: Stick them back in to the oven and let them work their magic for another 15-20 minutes.
 Repeat the toss and finish for about 10-15 more.
 Tossing while baking is KEY so they get extra crispy.

 Need more roasted vegetables… look no further!
 Fully covered on this roasted vegetable tutorial right here!